Foreign bodies in the airways

 Supplements

 In dogs, toy parts, small balls, bone splinters, and food particles are particularly often inhaled into the airways.
 This often happens during play when the dog is excited and breathing quickly, or during eating.
-Blades of grass and plant parts, especially awns (parts of grass ears), pose a particular problem as their barbs can migrate deep into the airways.
+Blades of grass and plant parts, especially awns (parts of grass ears), pose a particular problem because their barbs can migrate deep into the airways.

 In cats, blades of grass, plant parts, and hairballs are common causes of foreign body aspirations.
 During intensive grooming, cats can accidentally inhale hairs that form into hairballs.
 Small toy parts or threads can also be aspirated by cats.